imagej/imagej.github.io/pages/Logging.md

     competing standard](http://xkcd.com/927/).

-Still, SLF4J is a nice thing, so the SciJava project does provide a {% include GitHub content="org=scijava | repo=scijava-log-slf4j |
-path=src/main/java/org/scijava/log/slf4j/SLF4JLogService.java |
-label=LogService implementation backed by SLF4J" %}, which zealous
-developers can use to redirect all SciJava logging to the SLF4J framework, which they can then [further redirect](wikipedia:Fundamental_theorem_of_software_engineering "wikilink") using an SLF4J binding of their choosing\!
+Still, SLF4J is a nice thing, so the SciJava project does provide a {% include github content='TODO' %} , which zealous developers can use to redirect all SciJava logging to the SLF4J framework, which they can then [further redirect](wikipedia:Fundamental_theorem_of_software_engineering "wikilink") using an SLF4J binding of their choosing\!

 ## How does logging work in ImageJ?

-{% include sidebox-right content="float=right | The six standard
+{% capture includecontent %} float=right | The six standard
 near-universal log levels are:

   - **`NONE`** - Do not log any messages.